curved colourful building

 If you are unable to pay your tax on time for any reason, in addition to the potential interest cost, you should seek advice on how to manage the risks of deferring the tax payment.

-The Loans to Participator Rules, often referred to by their tax legislation reference as ‘section 455’ tax, which apply to ‘Close Companies’ for tax purposes (these are broadly companies that are controlled by 5 or fewer ‘participators’) are extended by the rules regarding ‘indirect loans to participators’ in section 459.
+The Loans to Participator Rules, often referred to by their tax legislation reference as ‘section 455’ tax, which apply to ‘Close Companies’ for tax purposes (these are broadly companies that are controlled by five or fewer ‘participators’), are extended by the rules regarding ‘indirect loans to participators’ in section 459.
 Section 459 can result in tax levied at 33.75% being applied to ‘upstream loans’ within a corporate structure.
-These upstream loans can typically arise from a historic management buyout (MBO) of one or more shareholders in a Family Owner Managed Business or in a Private Equity transaction, where cash in the business is used to fund the MBO leaving a payable balance due from parent to subsidiary.
+These upstream loans can typically arise from a historic management buyout (MBO) of one or more shareholders in a Family Owner-Managed Business or in a Private Equity transaction, where cash in the business is used to fund the MBO, leaving a payable balance due from parent to subsidiary.

-In practice, a group may only discover they have an upstream loan during a due diligence exercise.
-Whilst the tax itself is repayable, the repayment by HMRC is due only on the normal due date for the period in which the upstream loan is cleared (so normally nine months and one day after the period end) so in a company sale context can result in a retention amount until HMRC repays the tax.
+In practice, a group may only discover the tax implications of an upstream loan during a due diligence exercise.
+Whilst the tax itself is repayable, the repayment by HMRC is due only on the normal due date for the period in which the upstream loan is cleared (so normally nine months and one day after the period end).
+In a company sale context, this can result in a retention amount until HMRC repays the tax.

-Whether or not a loan is an ‘upstream loan’ for these purposes is fact specific and the facts need to be carefully reviewed.
+Whether or not a loan is an ‘upstream loan’ for these purposes is scenario specific, and the facts need to be carefully reviewed.
 However, it is generally advisable to ensure that the analysis of whether such loans could be caught within s459, and if necessary, clearing outstanding balances is completed before entering a sale process.

 This can mean a proportion of a group’s interest cost may not attract tax relief.
 The rules are complex and have specific compliance requirements.